 Central Texas Drought

-Most of Texas, including the Central Texas region, is experiencing serious drought conditions.
+The Central Texas region, is experiencing drought conditions.
 Record high temperatures and low rainfall have taken a toll on the Lower Colorado River Basin and Lakes Travis and Buchanan, the source of our water supply.

 With lake levels dropping and landscapes withering, many Austin Water customers are asking, “Will there be enough water?”
 We share your concern.
 Read on to learn about Austin Water’s Drought Response and how we’ve prepared for drought conditions.